 Management has determined the operating segments based on segments identified for the purpose of allocating resources and assessing performance.
-The Group is organised into three major operating segments: property sales, property leasing and facility management income.
-Information regarding the operations of each separate segment is included below.
+The Group is organised into four major operating segments: property sales, property leasing, hotel operations and others (including facility management income).
+Information regarding the operations of each separate segment is included below: